shawntabrizi/rust-state-machine/steps/33/README.md

 Traits can contain within it two things:

-1. functions which must be implemented by the type
+1. Functions which must be implemented by the type.
-2. associated types
+2. Associated types.

 ### Custom Functions

-The more obvious use of traits is to define custom functions
+The more obvious use of traits is to define custom functions.

 Let's say we want to expose a function which returns the name of something.